imylomylo/hgktb/README.md

 - npm install
 - node index.js
 This will start a web socket server listening on port 12345.

+Can be run on a remote node.
+Further design required to stop abuse.

 Go to the html kinvaders dir (browse from your local machine) and on connection it will get a game id from the web socket server.
 It could link to anything you really wanted to.